typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-imports.md

 This option defines the expected import kind for type-only imports.
 Valid values for `prefer` are:

 - `type-imports` will enforce that you always use `import type Foo from '...'` except referenced by metadata of decorators.
-It is default.
+It is the default.
 - `no-type-imports` will enforce that you always use `import Foo from '...'`.

 Examples of **correct** code with `{prefer: 'type-imports'}`, and **incorrect** code with `{prefer: 'no-type-imports'}`.